juliaromagosa/Vasculomics-DeepLearning/README.md

 # Content
 In this repository two notebooks can be found:
--	The Vasculomics_preprocessing file there is the notebook where all the preprocessing of the images, from an original DICOM file, which has been carried out to obtain two final files, one with the pathologic images and one with the healthy ones.
+-	The "Vasculomics_preprocessing" file there is the notebook where all the preprocessing of the images, from an original DICOM file, which has been carried out to obtain two final files, one with the pathologic images and one with the healthy ones.
--	In the Vasculomics_DL file there is the code related to loading the dataset, model definition and training, application of explainability methods and model validation
+-	In the "Vasculomics_DL" file there is the code related to loading the dataset, model definition and training, application of explainability methods and model validation

 In oder to run the previous notebooks, you will need to have previously downloaded the following files:
 - A zip folder with the dataset, structured in two NumPy files; “npy_avm.npy” with the images labeled as “AVM” and “npy_normal.npy” with the ones labeled as “healthy”.
 This data can be found in a zip file in the download link: X.